Security

 What we store

 We store your email address, team name, monitor configurations, check results, incidents, and alert channel configs.
-We do not store the content of the sites you monitor beyond what is needed for content change detection (one snapshot per change event).
+We do not store the content of competitor stores or sites you monitor beyond what is needed for content change detection (one snapshot per change event, retained for 90 days).

 Data retention